-Reimbursement condition Reason Implementation guidance Initiation D-VRd followed by maintenance treatment with daratumumab plus lenalidomide should be reimbursed in adult patients who meet all the following criteria: 1.1. eligible for ASCT 1.2. have received no prior systemic therapy for MM (other than corticosteroids) 1.3. have good performance status In the PERSEUS trial, D-VRd demonstrated a clinical benefit in adult patients with NDMM for whom ASCT is part of the intended treatment plan.
+Re imbursement condition Reason Implementation guidance Initiation 1.
+D-VRd followed by maintenance treatment with daratumumab plus lenalidomide should be reimbursed in adult patients who meet all of the following criteria: 1.1. eligible for ASCT 1.2. have received no prior systemic therapy for MM (other than corticosteroids) 1.3. have good performance status.
+In the PERSEUS trial, D-VRd demonstrated a clinical benefit in adult patients with NDMM for whom ASCT was part of the intended treatment plan.
 Patients in the PERSEUS trial had an ECOG performance status of 0 or 1. pERC agreed with the clinical experts that patients with an ECOG performance status of more than 1 may be treated at the discretion of the treating physician.
-2. Daratumumab should not be initiated in patients with clinical signs of meningeal involvement of MM The CDA-AMC review did not include any evidence to demonstrate the benefit of induction, consolidation or maintenance therapy with daratumumab combination therapies in patients with NDMM exhibiting clinical signs of meningeal involvement as these patients were excluded from the PERSEUS trial. - Renewal 3.
-Continued reimbursement of daratumumab should be based on the assessment of response to therapy according to: 3.1. clinical, laboratory and imaging assessments based on local standards for management of NDMM 3.2. presence of residual disease, as defined by detectable MRD, every 12 months during maintenance therapy In the PERSEUS trial, evidence of response was assessed using clinical and laboratory assessment including bone marrow aspirate for evaluation of MRD status at 12, 18, 24, 30, and 36 months after the initiation of the trial treatment and yearly, thereafter. pERC agreed with the clinical experts that there may be practical and patient preference-based limitations to frequent (i.e., more than 1 time per year) testing even though more frequent testing would provide a more precise real time assessment of the MRD status.
+2. Daratumumab should not be initiated in patients with clinical signs of meningeal involvement of MM.
+The CDA-AMC review did not include any evidence to demonstrate the benefit of induction, consolidation, or maintenance therapy with daratumumab combination therapies in patients with NDMM exhibiting clinical signs of meningeal involvement, as these patients were excluded from the PERSEUS trial.
+Renewal 3.
+Continued reimbursement of daratumumab should be based on the assessment of response to therapy according to: 3.1. clinical, laboratory, and imaging assessments based on local standards for management of NDMM 3.2. presence of residual disease, as defined by detectable MRD every 12 months during maintenance therapy.
+In the PERSEUS trial, evidence of response was assessed using clinical and laboratory assessment including bone marrow aspirate for evaluation of MRD status at 12, 18, 24, 30, and 36 months after the initiation of the trial treatment, and yearly thereafter. pERC agreed with the clinical experts that there may be practical and patient preference-based limitations to frequent (i.e., more than 1 time per year) testing, even though more frequent testing would provide a more precise real-time assessment of MRD status.
+In the PERSEUS trial, MRD assessment was performed at a minimum test sensitivity threshold of 10 -5 cells (i.e., 1 cancer cell among 100,000 bone marrow cells).
 Discontinuation 4.
-Treatment with daratumumab should be discontinued upon occurrence of any of the following: 4.1. disease progression 4.2. unacceptable toxicity attributed to daratumumab 4.3. achievement of CR or better and sustained MRD negativity for a minimum of 12 months after a minimum of 24 months of maintenance therapy with daratumumab plus lenalidomide In the PERSEUS trial, the treatment phase consisted of 28-day cycles, including 4 cycles of induction, followed by ASCT, then 2 cycles of consolidation, followed by maintenance therapy until disease progression or unacceptable toxicity.
-After a minimum of 24 months of maintenance therapy, patients in the D-VRd group who had a response of CR or better discontinued therapy with daratumumab when sustained MRD negativity (at the threshold of 10 -5) was established for a minimum of 12 months. pERC agreed with the clinical experts that MRD testing must be accessible in treatment centres to establish MRD negativity and assist in selecting the suitable patients for discontinuation of daratumumab.
-If the maintenance therapy with daratumumab is discontinued based on Condition 4.3, patients can continue lenalidomide maintenance therapy until disease progression or unacceptable toxicity.
+Treatment with daratumumab should be discontinued upon occurrence of any of the following: 4.1. disease progression 4.2. unacceptable toxicity attributed to daratumumab 4.3. achievement of CR or better and sustained MRD negativity for a minimum of 12 months after a In the PERSEUS trial, the treatment phase consisted of 28-day cycles, including 4 cycles of induction, followed by ASCT, then 2 cycles of consolidation, followed by maintenance therapy until disease progression or unacceptable toxicity.
+After a minimum of 24 months of maintenance therapy, patients in the D-VRd group who had a response of CR or better discontinued therapy with daratumumab when sustained MRD negativity (at the pERC agreed with the clinical experts that MRD testing must be accessible in treatment centres to establish MRD negativity and assist in selecting the suitable patients for discontinuation of daratumumab.
+If the maintenance therapy with daratumumab is discontinued based on condition 4.3, patients can continue lenalidomide maintenance therapy until